SkylineCommunications/dataminer-docs/connector-help/connector_help/Interra Orion Central Manager.md

 ## How to Use

 Make sure the **username and password** are filled in as detailed in the Initialization section above, so that the connector can poll data.
-If thesehave already been filled in, the connector will automatically attempt to establish a connection when the element is restarted.
+If these have already been filled in, the connector will automatically attempt to establish a connection when the element is restarted.

 On the **Channel Alert** page, you can adjust the maximum number of alerts that is received in a request using the **Channel Alerts Alert Limit** parameter.
 The default value is 1000 alerts.